Research

 Selected research of Professor Justin Marlowe:

-The Center for Municipal Finance is proud to be the editorial home of the JPBF, one of the leading journals in our field, with the CMF’s Associate Director, Justin Marlowe as the editor.
+The Center for Municipal Finance is proud to be the editorial home of the the Municipal Finance Journal, the only scholarly outlet dedicated to the municipal securities industry, and one of the leading journals in our field.
+Center Director Justin Marlowe also serves as Editor-in-Chief.

 Municipal Finance Conference